serverless/utils/docs/API.md

 [source](https://github.com/serverless/utils/tree/v0.0.18/src/data/forEach.js#L6)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; since 0.0.3
 <p>Iterate over a collection calling a provided function <code>fn</code> for each element in the collection .</p>
 <p><code>fn</code> receives two arguments: <em>(value, kdx)</em></p>
-<p>This method automatically upgrades to async.
-If an async iterator is given to this method it will return a Promise.</p>
 <p>Note: <code>forEach</code> does not skip deleted or unassigned indices (sparse<br />
 arrays), unlike the native <code>Array.prototype.forEach</code> method.
 For more<br />
 details on this behavior, see:<br />